 Heres an example of when you might find this useful.

-Suppose you have a first name in one cell and last name in another column, and you need to combine then in one cell for a mail merge or some other administration excercise.
+Suppose you have a first name in one cell and last name in another column, and you need to combine then in one cell for a mail merge or some other administration exercise.
 There are actually two ways to concatenate the information

-1. Use the built in formula in the new cell where you want the new information
+1. Use the built-in formula in the new cell where you want the new information

 =Concatenate and follow instructions on screen entering the first text, then the second.
 Hit return and voila your results are displayed.